Logo HR Excellence in Research for the UEW - granted!

 , an internal HR Excellence Team which was led by prof. dr hab.
 Bogusława Drelich-Skulska, the Vice-Rector for International Cooperation and dr Anna H.

-and Quality Analysis, dr Magdalena Broszkiewicz from the Department of Finance, dr Michał Organa from the Department of Strategy and Management Methods and mgr Karolina Łopacińska, a Coordinator on
+Quality Analysis, dr Magdalena Broszkiewicz from the Department of Finance, dr Michał Organa from the Department of Strategy and Management Methods and mgr Karolina Łopacińska, a Coordinator on

-behalf of the Centre for International Cooperation.
+behalf of the International Cooperation Center.

 The HR Excellence Team adopted the following objectives: